RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the Center for Advancing the Safety of Machine Intelligence (CASMI) for funding this work.
 This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
+We also thank the ACL ARR reviewers for their valuable comments and constructive feedback.